MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 prepended to the sub-topic to form a complete topic hierarchy.
 This option applies to subscription bindings.
 Denotes the version of messages received in the sub-topics. (v03 refers to `<sr3_post.7.html>`_)

+topicPrefix is primarily of interest during protocol version transitions, where one wishes to specify a non-default protocol version of messages to subscribe to.

+For example, Sr3 expects v03 messages by default, but there are plenty of sources that offer the old version (requiring a topicPrefix of *v02.post*) to specify the old version of messages.

 users <flag> (default: false)
 -----------------------------